 Congratulations!
 At this point, you are already ahead of thousands of applicants.
-Even if you are navigating informal meetings, you have succeeded.
-Coffee meetings will start rolling in.
-Prepare for each meeting like you would for a formal interview.
+Even if you are navigating informal coffee meetings, you are already a success.
+Coffee meetings lead to interview so prepare for each meeting like you would for a real live interview.
 Here are some tips:

 1.)
 Arrive at least 10 minutes early and be prepared to pay for your own coffee.

 2.)
 Confirm the meeting one day in advance.